Eventix/alive/README.md

-# alive
+# Alive
-Simple package used for trivial liveness check
+Simple package used for trivial liveness check, simply creates a file which can be symlinked from any public folder to check whether a composer install was successfull.